graphaware/neo4j-framework/README.md

 This open-source (GPL) version of the GraphAware Framework is compatible with Neo4j Community Edition (GPL) only.
 It *will not work* with Neo4j Enterprise Edition, which is a proprietary and commercial software product of Neo4j, Inc..

-GraphAware offers an Enterprise version of the GraphAware Framework to licensed users of Neo4j Enterprise Edition.
+GraphAware offers a paid Enterprise version of the GraphAware Framework to licensed users of Neo4j Enterprise Edition.
 Please [get in touch](mailto:info@graphaware.com) to receive access.

 ## Features Overview